goosewobbler/package-versioner/README.md

 Creates tags like `v1.2.3`

 **Important Notes:**
-- In **synced mode** with a single package, `packageSpecificTags: true` will use the package name even though all packages are versioned together
+- In **sync mode** with a single package, `packageSpecificTags: true` will use the package name even though all packages are versioned together
-- In **synced mode** with multiple packages, package names are not used regardless of the setting
+- In **sync mode** with multiple packages, package names are not used regardless of the setting
 - In **async mode**, each package gets its own tag when `packageSpecificTags` is enabled

 With package-specific tagging enabled, the tool will: